Bachelor of Pharmacy (Honours)

-IELTS (Academic) score of 6.5 with no individual band score less than 6.5.
+IELTS (Academic): minimum score of 6.5 with no individual band score less than 6.5.

 This degree aims to equip you for work in any pharmacy setting, including rural pharmacies.
 It also gives you the chance to forge strong relationships with other health professionals, and it qualifies you to provide pharmacy services within the Australian Defence Forces.
 Many pharmacy graduates contribute to the health of communities by offering their services in community pharmacy, where others find great reward and stimulation as a pharmacist working in a hospital environment.
 As pharmacy is a very mobile profession, some people choose to live and work as a pharmacist in diverse parts of Australia, as well as other countries.
 But these aren’t the only career options.
 As pharmacy is largely a science-based discipline, graduates have also moved into roles in a range of areas including biotechnology, food sciences, pharmaceutical industry, cosmetics, paints, environmental science, environmental management, teaching and government policy making.
 As a pharmacy graduate, you can also consider postgraduate research (Masters or PhD) in diverse areas like biotechnology, environmental chemistry, microbiology, pharmacy practice, pharmacology and pharmacogenomics.